Bayesian NeRF: Quantifying Uncertainty with Volume Density for Neural Implicit Fields: Experiment

 In our experiments, we explore the concept of unobserved and observed views in the context of NeRF.
-Unobserved views refer to perspectives that the camera has not captured directly, either due to limited camera trajectories or self-occlusion phenomena.
-In contrast, observed views refer to perspectives close to those captured by the camera.
-Our method assesses the efficacy of estimating these unobserved views without the necessity for an additional network, focusing on uncertainty related to density.
-Furthermore, we conduct comparative experiments to predict the observed views, thereby analyzing performance enhancements in rendering unobserved views.
-We evaluated five different methods in our dataset: (a) \textit{Baseline}, following the traditional NeRF method with reliance solely on photometric loss; (b) \textit{Color}, integrating color uncertainty into NeRF; (c) \textit{Density}, emphasizing density uncertainty during NeRF training; (d) \textit{Color + Density}, addressing uncertainties in both color and density; and (e) \textit{Occupancy}, advancing NeRF by considering occupancy uncertainty based on Markov assumptions.
+Unobserved views are perspectives not captured by the camera due to limited trajectories or self-occlusion.
+In contrast, observed views are near those captured by the camera.
+Our method estimates unobserved views without an additional network, focusing on uncertainty related to density.
+Additionally, we compare the predictions of observed views to analyze the performance improvements in rendering unobserved views.
+We evaluated five different methods: (a) \textit{Baseline}, using the vanila NeRF method with only photometric loss; (b) \textit{Color} \cite{martin2021nerf, pan2022activenerf}, integrating color uncertainty into NeRF; (c) \textit{Density}, emphasizing density uncertainty during NeRF training; (d) \textit{Den\_cf} \cite{shen2022conditional}, which uses a generative model to estimate density uncertainty via an additional network; (e) \textit{Color + Density}, addressing both color and density uncertainties; and (f) \textit{Occupancy}, advancing NeRF by considering occupancy uncertainty based on Markov assumptions.
+In addition to these experiments, we extend our approach to scenarios such as SLAM, where uncertainty is prevalent.
+Specifically, we apply our method to NICE SLAM \cite{zhu2022nice}, which represents maps using NeRF, allowing us to validate the effectiveness of our uncertainty modeling strategy.